-- (1) The purpose of the Airport environs overlay code is to protect the current and ongoing operations of established airports, aerodromes and aviation infrastructure in Mareeba Shire. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) The ongoing operation of Mareeba Airport and its associated infrastructure are protected from incompatible development; - (b) Aerodromes in Chillagoe and Dimbulah are maintained to support recreation, mining and rural uses; - (c) Operational airspace is protected; - (d) Threats to aviation safety such as bird and bat strike and distraction or blinding of pilots are avoided or minimised; - (e) State significant aviation facilities associated with the Mareeba Airport are protected from encroachment by sensitive land uses; and - (f) Development in the vicinity of airports, aerodromes and aviation infrastructure does not compromise public safety.
+- (1) The purpose of the Airport environs overlay code is to protect the current and ongoing operations of established airports, aerodromes and aviation infrastructure in Mareeba Shire. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) The ongoing operation of Mareeba Airport and its associated infrastructure are protected from incompatible development; - (b) Aerodromes in Chillagoe and Dimbulah are maintained to support recreation, mining and rural uses; - (c) Operational airspace is protected: - (d) Threats to aviation safety such as bird and bat strike and distraction or blinding of pilots are avoided or minimised; - (e) State significant aviation facilities associated with the Mareeba Airport are protected from encroachment by sensitive land uses; and - (f) Development in the vicinity of airports, aerodromes and aviation infrastructure does not compromise public safety.

-Table 8.2.2.3 - Airport environs overlay code - For accepted development subj ect to requirements and assessable development
+Table 8.2.2.3 - Airport environs overlay code - For accepted development subject to requirements and assessable development

-Performance outcomes Acceptable outcomes Complies Comments For accepted development s subject to requirements and as sessable developme ent Protection of operational air space PO1 Development does not interfere with movement of aircraft or the safe operation of an airport or aerodrome where within the: (a) Airport environs: OLS area of Mareeba Airport identified on Airport environs overlay map (OM- 002c); or (b) Airport environs: OLS area of Cairns Airport identified on Airport AO1.1 Development does not exceed the height of the Obstacle Limitation Surface (OLS) where located within the Airport environs: OLS area of: (a) Mareeba Airport identified on Airport environs overlay map (OM-002c); or (b) Cairns Airport identified on Airport environs overlay map (OM- 002c.1). n/a Not applicable. environs overlay map (OM-002c.1); or (c) 'Airport environs: Airport buffer - 1 kilometre' of an aerodrome identified on Airport environs overlay map (OM- AO1.2 Development has a maximum height of 10 metres where within the 'Airport environs: Airport buffer - 1 kilometre' of an aerodrome identified on Airport environs overlay map (OM-002f). n/a Not applicable.
-002f); or (d) 'Airport environs: Airport buffer - 3 kilometres' of an aerodrome identified on Airport environs overlay map (OM- 002f).
+Acceptable outcomes Complies Comments subject to requirements and as sessable developme ent irspace AO1.1 Development does not exceed the height of the Obstacle Limitation Surface (OLS) where located within the Airport environs: OLS area of: (a) Mareeba Airport identified on Airport environs overlay map (OM-002c); or (b) Cairns Airport identified on Airport environs overlay map (OM-002c.1).
+The proposed development will not exceed the height of the OLS.
+AO1.2 Development has a maximum height of 10 metres where within the 'Airport environs: Airport buffer - 1 kilometre' of an aerodrome identified on Airport environs overlay map (OM-002f). n/a Not applicable.
 AO1.3 Development has a maximum height of 15 metres where within the 'Airport environs: Airport buffer - 3 kilometres' of an aerodrome identified on Airport environs overlay map (OM-002f). n/a Not applicable.
-Lighting
+1 AO1.1 Development does not exceed the height of the Obstacle Limitation Surface (OLS) where located within the Airport environs: OLS area of: (a) Mareeba Airport identified on Airport environs overlay map (OM-002c); or (b) Cairns Airport identified on Airport environs overlay map (OM-002c.1).
+AO1.2 Development has a maximum height of 10 metres where within the 'Airport environs: Airport buffer - 1 kilometre' of an aerodrome identified on Airport environs overlay map (OM-002f).
+AO1.3 Development has a maximum height of 15 metres where within the 'Airport environs: Airport buffer - 3 kilometres' of an aerodrome identified on Airport environs overlay map (on Airport environs overlay of an aerodrome identified on Airport environs overlay AO1.1 Development does not exceed the height of the Obstacle Limitation Surface (OLS) where located within the Airport environs: OLS area of: (a) Mareeba Airport identified on Airport environs overlay map (OM-002c); or (b) Cairns Airport identified on Airport environs overlay map (OM-002c.1).
+AO1.2 Development has a maximum height of 10 metres where within the 'Airport environs: Airport buffer - 1 kilometre' of an aerodrome identified on Airport environs overlay map (OM-002f).
+AO1.3 Development has a maximum height of 15 metres where within the 'Airport environs: Airport buffer - 3 kilometres' of an aerodrome identified on Airport environs overlay